 According the configuration of the data-width (DWIDTH), half-width or full-width (NUM_LANES) and their respective lane speed, Table 4.6 lists selected configurations that can be applied.
+Many other configurations are possible as long as they are feasible for implementation with regard to the clocking frequency.
 Table 4.7 lists all valid parameter sets.
-The resulting core clocking frequency clk_hmc is calculated with:
+The resulting core clocking frequency clk hmc is calculated with:

-$\label{eq:lik_hmc} clk_hmc[MHz] = \frac{NUM_LANESLANE_SPEED[Gbit/s]}{DWIDTH10^6}$
+$$clk_hmc[MHz] = \frac{NUM_LANES LANE_SPEED[Gbit/s]}{DWIDTH 10^6}$$

 Table 4.6 furthermore summarizes the results for the retry pointer loop time through the openHMC controller.
-Refer to Table 4.2 for the maximum allowed host delay It can be seen that not all configurations stay within the host allowable delay.
-Note that additional delay will be introduced through serialization and de-serialization.
+Refer to Table 4.2 for the maximum allowed host delay.
+It seems that all configurations stay within the maximum allowable host delay.
+Additional, non negligible delay, however, will be introduced through serialization and de-serialization and may lead to a loop time violation.